 [Figure 1]

 Entertainment-Education – ‘the intentional placement of educational content in entertainment messages’ – is a familiar approach to distributing information, including information about sexual health, in non-formal learning contexts, using soap operas or other forms of entertainment (Singhal and Rogers 2002, 117).
 However the practicalities of doing this remain in many ways unresolved.
 As Singhal et al note ‘[e]very entertainment-education project is a hybrid product of two very different types of expertise’ (Singhal et al. 2007[2004]).
 On the one hand, entertainment is ‘audience-centred culture’ (Collis, McKee, and Hamley 2010, 921), commercial production that aims to give audiences what they will want.
 Entertainment producers thus have expertise in reaching audiences and providing them with content they want to consume.
 This means (despite the concerns of some mass communication researchers) that power in the system of entertainment lies with the receivers (the audience) rather than producers (McKee 2013) (this point is discussed in more detail below).
 By contrast, and although the fundamental basis of education as the transmission of knowledge implies no particular relationship between the educator and the learner (and some traditions have actively tried to share power with students - (Freire 2000[1970])) it is generally the case that in Western cultures of formal learning, ‘the understanding of classroom power that prevails for most people … focuses on the opposition between teachers and students’ and ‘assigns power to the teacher’ (Manke 2009[1997], 1).

+It is worth taking some time to consider this point.
+Readers may wonder if Manke is caricaturing formal schooling by describing it in this way.
+For example, in the reality of classroom practice power relations can fluctuate and teachers can find themselves in positions of powerlessness.
+Best practice in classroom teaching emphasises the active role of students as learners, and many teachers strive to be creative in finding ways to engage students by respecting the students’ perspectives and expressed wishes.
+Nevertheless I would suggest that there remains a difference between entertainment and education.
+In entertainment the audience has total power over its own consumption.
+Audiences for entertainment are under no compulsion to remain engaged with a text and face no consequences if they choose to disengage and walk away from it.
+Entertainment producers give audiences what they want – they do not have to balance this with any consideration of whether what the audience wants is also what (the producer thinks) audience members really need.
+Formal schooling involves a complex play of roles where teachers must find ways to manage their authority in order to produce outcomes that the students may not actually (in the short term) want.
+Entertainment producers, by contrast, make no claims to having any authority over what audiences will watch.

 Given these different orientations it is not surprising that the ‘intrinsic tension between entertainment and education’ (Bouman 2002, 238) is ‘probably the most important single problem that E-E faces’ (Piotrow and Fossard 2007[2004]) and ‘[h]arnessing these two kinds of professionals to produce an E-E intervention poses important management challenges’ (Singhal et al. 2007[2004]).
 As Rob Morgan explains, these are two very different models of learning: